rwaaassi/dice-game/dice-game/README.md

 # Game Instructions

-- In your turn - roll the dice once and accumulate the result in "current".
+- In your turn - roll the dice and accumulate the result in "current".
-- Each player gets to roll the dice once, and whoever reaches the target score first wins.
+ - Each player gets to roll the dice as many times as they want.
-- Note!
-If you get 6-6 10 points will be added to your "current".
-- If you managed to reach exactly the target score - you win!
-If you passed it - you lose...
+- Whoever reaches exactly 100 in the overall score wins.

 # Languages Used
 - HTML